demisto/content/Packs/McAfeeMVisionCASB/Integrations/McAfeeMVisionCASB/README.md

 ---

-Fetches activities for a given anomaly Id.
+Fetches activities for a given anomaly ID.

 #### Base Command